LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ```
 #### Code Explanation
 -   **`client = boto3.client('comprehend', region_name=REGION)`**:
-    -   Creates an AWS Comprehend client in the specified region (`ap-southeast-2`), allowing you to make requests to the AWS Comprehend service.
+    -   Creates an AWS Comprehend client in the specified region (`ap-southeast-2`), allowing us to make requests to the AWS Comprehend service.
 -   **`response = client.detect_dominant_language(Text=text)`**:
     -   Calls the `detect_dominant_language` API to detect the dominant language in the provided text.
 -   **`lang = response['Languages'][0]`**: